square/workflow/docs/userguide/ui-concepts.md

-# Workflow UI
+# Workflow UI Concepts

-This page provides a high level overview of Workflow UI, the companion that allows [Workflow Core](../core-workflow) to drive Android and iOS apps.
+This page provides a high level overview of Workflow UI, the companion that allows [Workflow Core](../concepts) to drive Android and iOS apps.

 !!! warning Kotlin WIP
     The `Screen` interface that is so central to this discussion has reached Kotlin very recently, via `v1.8.0-beta01`.